 Kefir is a fermented drink made by soaking something called kefir grains in milk.
 The milk (preferably raw, grassfed and whole) becomes fermented like yogurt but thinner in consistency.
 I make a gallons worth every 2 weeks and use it to make daily smoothies for the family.
 My go to recipe is kefir, frozen blueberries, a scoop of collagen, maple syrup and bee pollen.
 To learn more read my post all about milk kefir.

 Eating a raw carrot salad daily is really important for pro-metabolic eating.
 Raw carrots mixed with a little coconut oil and apple cider vinegar is great for gut health.
-I shred anywhere from 5-10 carrots at a time depending on their size and store it in a zip lic bag with a little bit of water to keep them drying out.
+I shred anywhere from 5-10 carrots at a time depending on their size using my rotary grater.
+Then store it in a zip loc bag with a little bit of water to keep them from drying out.

-Every two weeks I order raw milk and a big block of raw cheddar cheese from a farm in Pennsylvania.
-I drive from new jersey to PA to pick up location to get my order.
+Every two weeks I order raw milk and a few big blocks of raw cheddar cheese from a farm in Pennsylvania.
+I drive from New Jersey to PA to pick up location to get my order.
 Raw dairy is illegal in NJ so I need to travel out of state for it.
 The raw cheddar comes in a big block that a cut into cubes and store in an airtight container in the fridge for quick snacks during the week for myself and my kids.
-We usually pair it with slices of apple or some other fruit.
+With the other block I shred with my rotary grater and freeze for tacos and casseroles.
+We usually pair cubes with slices of apple or some other fruit.
 Another snack option is to add a drop of honey onto the cheese and sprinkle with bee pollen.

 Hard boiled eggs

 Hard boiled eggs are great for a snack or to eat on the side with one your main meals.
 Making a 6-12 hard boiled eggs are great to have on hand and store really well in the refrigerator.